Entanglement branes and factorization in conformal field theory: Introduction

-Here is a brief summary of the paper: In section 2 we present the basic cobordism of an extended CFT and the sewing relations first discussed by Lewellan \cite{Lewellen:1991tb} .
-In section 3 we formulate an E brane constraint for CFT's and propose a solution in the form of a vacuum Ishibashi state.
-We start with the vacuum state of the free compact boson to give an explicit example of the E brane, the associated CFT edge modes, and the edge entanglement entropy.
-We then propose a factorization map in terms of three point functions of a general CFT and apply it to the primaries of the compact boson.
-In section 4 we interpret the factorization map in terms the fusion rules and the ring-like tensor products of Verma modules \cite{Gaberdiel:1993td}.
-Throughout this paper, we will assume the presence of a Kac-moody symmetry algebra.
-This allows us to formulate the factorization of descendant states using a co-product formula for the symmetry generators.
-To gain some intuition for this co-product we make a comparison with the standard Bogoliubov transformation which underlies the Unruh effect in Minkowski space.
+Here is a brief summary of the paper: In section 2 we review the basic cobordism of an extended CFT \cite{Lewellen:1991tb}.
+In section 3 we formulate an E brane constraint \eqref{EB} for CFT's and propose a solution in the form of the vacuum Ishibashi state.
+We explain how this choice is dictated by conformal symmetry, and corresponds to summing over local boundary conditions \eqref{eb} in contrast to the factorization maps previously proposed\footnote{The authors in \cite{Ohmori:2014eia} were considering different problem of how to define a CFT factorization that reproduces a particular choice of factorization on a spin chain.
+In this work, we ask the question of what is the right factorization for the CFT that preserves equation \eqref{O} for all local operators.
+These two questions have different answers, but there is no contradiction; rather there is a small mismatch in the definition of locality in the spin chain compared to the CFT, so some local operators in the CFT will not be local in the spin chain. } \cite{Ohmori:2014eia}.
+As an illustration, we consider the vacuum state of the free compact boson to give an explicit example of the E brane, the associated CFT edge modes, and the edge entanglement entropy.
+In this case the sum over boundary conditions restores the $U(1)$ symmetry of the theory and cancels an anomalous term in the entropy that would appear for a fixed boundary condition.
+We then propose a factorization map \eqref{V} in terms of three point functions of a general CFT and apply it to the primaries of the compact boson.
+In section 4 we interpret the factorization map in terms of the fusion rules and the ring-like tensor products of Verma modules \cite{Gaberdiel:1993td}.
+This allows us to formulate the factorization of descendant states using a co-product formula which is dictated by the relevant symmetry algebra\footnote{In this paper we make use of the co product formula associated with the Kacs-Moody algebra, but a similar formula applies to the Virasoso algebra and can be used to define factorization in a general CFT}.
+Together with the results of section 3, this gives a factorization map for a complete basis of states purely in terms of CFT data.
+To gain some intuition for this co-product factorization \eqref{Delta} we make a comparison with the standard Bogoliubov transformation \eqref{bog} which underlies the Unruh effect in Minkowski space, and find a highly non-trivial match.
 We will conclude with some discussion of open problems and possible applications of our ideas to tensor network renormalization and ``BC bits" formulation of holographic CFT's \cite{VanRaamsdonk:2018zws}.